How to Apply for ACES Services using Accessibility Information Management (AIM)

 If you need a template for your medical/mental health provider, use the second document.

-For registered ACES students, follow the instructions in the last document to schedule your test/quiz in the Testing Center.
+For registered ACES students, follow the instructions in the third document to request your accommodations - this MUST be done EVERY TERM.
+Finally, the last document shows you how to schedule your test/quiz in the Testing Center.

 Access & Campus Equity Services (ACES) facilitates access to Oregon Tech programs and services for individuals with disabilities through accommodations, education, consultation, and advocacy.